EmK530/NetShrink/README.md

 Example: `Netshrink.EnumItem(Enum.EasingDirection.Out)`

 ### UDim2
-Stores an UDim2 with an option to use single-precision to reduce size by half.<br>
+Stores a UDim2 with Scale and Offset as 16 bytes.<br>
-Sizes: `Single-precision: 16 bytes`, `Double-precision: 32 bytes.`<br>
+UDim2s are hardcoded as single-precision so double-precision is not available for this DataType.<br>
-Arguments: `input: UDim2`, `float: boolean`, setting `float` to true will encode the UDim2 as single-precision, sacrificing precision for size.<br>
+Arguments: `input: UDim2`<br>
-Example: `NetShrink.UDim2(UDim2.new(120, 346, 81, 299), true)`, this encodes as single-precision.
+Example: `NetShrink.UDim2(UDim2.new(120, 346, 81, 299))`
 <hr>